Penny Mordaunt: Early life and education

-Commercial and professional career
+Early professional career

-After graduation, Mordaunt's employment was focused on public relations in various sectors.
-Under Prime Minister John Major she was Head of Youth for the Conservative Party, before working for two years as Head of Broadcasting for the party under party leader William Hague (1999–2001).
+After graduation, Mordaunt worked in public relations in various sectors.
+Under Prime Minister John Major she was Head of Youth for the Conservative Party, before working for two years as Head of Broadcasting for the Conservatives under party leader William Hague (1999–2001).
 She worked as a communications specialist for the Freight Transport Association (now Logistics UK) from 1997 to 1999.
 In 2000, she worked briefly as Head of Foreign Press for George W. Bush's presidential campaign.

 She was Communications Director for the Royal Borough of Kensington and Chelsea from 2001 to 2003, before leaving to set up a new Anglo-American website called 'virtualconservatives'.
-Lord Moylan, who was the deputy leader of Kensington and Chelsea council where Mordaunt was hired as a Director of Communications, said: "We had to get rid of her after a few months because she was incompetent."
+Lord Moylan, who was Deputy Leader of Kensington and Chelsea Council where Mordaunt was hired as a Director of Communications, said: "We had to get rid of her after a few months because she was incompetent."

 From 2004 to 2006, she was a director of Media Intelligence Partners.

-Mordaunt worked for the Bush campaign again in 2004.
+Mordaunt worked again for the Bush campaign in 2004.
 She was a director at the Community Fund, which merged with the New Opportunities Fund to create the Big Lottery Fund, and created the Veterans Reunited programme, enabling service men and women to visit World War II battlefields and be involved in commemorative events.
 Mordaunt worked for the Big Lottery Fund from 2003 to 2005.
 In 2006, she became one of six directors at charity Diabetes UK, a role she held until 2009.